NET RANKINGS, QUADRANT WINS

-The Badgers was up a spot in Monday’s Net rankings to No. 29.
+The Badgers were up two spots in Monday’s Net rankings to No. 27.
 UW has hovered in this range since getting the season back on track after a disappointing November.

 The NET Rankings replaced RPI as the key evaluator for teams during the season and for the process of tournament selection.